The following explains Kubota’s basic approach to materials procurement in its business activities.

 The Kubota Group promotes optimal procurement in every region through the establishment of a global supply system.
 Moreover, the Group unites with major global suppliers to promote systematic improvement activities for the purpose of strengthening competitiveness by improving quality and productivity.

-In FY2019, Kubota held the 6th Kubota Supplier Technical Skills Competition to improve the skill level of its suppliers.
+Kubota holds a Kubota Supplier Technical Skills Competition to improve the skill level of its suppliers.
 Moreover, the annual Kubota Kaizen World Cup has also been held since 2015 in order to vitalize improvement activities.
 In this World Cup, suppliers selected from various regions around the world present their company’s successful improvement cases as they compete for the status of World Champion.

 Throughout the entire supply chain, Kubota will continue its efforts to make the Kubota brand trusted and appreciated by its customers around the world.